openspaceaarhus/PhotonSaw/laserctrl/readme.txt

 * Add a power control FET for the microSD to be able to reset it.
 * Footprint for 32768 Hz xtal: 3x7mm solder pad in stead of glue.
 * Switch the small mini-melf diodes to SOT-23, even where only one diode is needed (easier to mount).
+* BC817 is too slow, replace with NX3008NBK

 Features missing in V1: